If I asked you when was the first historical European Martial Arts tournament what would you say? 1997? 2003?

 The old City Hall of Springfield where Legault gave his demonstration in 1893.
 It was destroyed by fire in 1905

 The club became increasingly successful, making Legault a very popular man in the city.
-This, in turn, led to his nomination as chief of police in 1901, a position he held for only three years.
-In 1904, a scandal erupted: David Legault was accused of having taken bribes from local brothels by their owners.
+This, in turn, led to his nomination as chief of police in 1901 a position he held for only three years.
+In 1904, a scandal erupted.
+David Legault was accused of having taken bribes from local brothels’ owners.
 Although the accusations were never officially proven, Legault decided to resign from his position to quell the protests.